-I think my greatest attribute as a therapist is authenticity.
-I cultivate authenticity through the practice of mindfulness - being rooted in the present moment non-judgmentally.
+I think my greatest attribute as a doctor of clinical psychology, a Buddhist minister, and spiritual advisor is my authenticity.
+I cultivate authenticity and emotional balance through the practice of mindfulness - being rooted in the present moment non-judgmentally.
 Because I am focused on the present moment, I spent less time disconnecting with stressful, internal stories about the future, nor do I tell myself so many internal horror stories about the past.

-I believe that psychotherapy is a sacred activity.
+After 25 years as a Buddhist practitioner and lay teacher, in 2019 I became a Vajrayana Buddhist minister.
+I believe that spiritual counseling is a sacred activity.
 It is forged in trust, compassion, kindness, and rapport.
-Typically a client comes to therapy feeling vulnerable; unsure of the clinical environment and unsure of me.
+Typically a client comes to advisement feeling vulnerable; unsure of the environment and unsure of me.
 It is my job to create a safe, authentic, and confidential space for the client.
 I allow the client to unfold on their terms, and at their pace.
 While I do ask a client for permission to “coach" or "push” when I feel it is necessary, the client can always expect safety, respect, confidentiality, and positive regard.